o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/toolbar.md

 ## Interaction Modes

 The **UI Editor** toolbar features interaction modes.
-The selected interaction mode determines how you can interact with the UI elements in your canvas.Interaction modes
+The selected interaction mode determines how you can interact with the UI elements in your canvas.

+**Interaction modes**

 **Select**
 Select elements in your canvas.
 In this mode, selecting is the only action that you can use on your UI elements.